Shovel full of composted food- decorative image.

 Hugalculture

-Hugelkultur is an in-place composting and soil-building method that uses buried woody material — such as logs, branches, and brush — as the foundation of a raised garden bed.
-The wood is layered with smaller organic materials (leaves, grass clippings, manure, compost) and covered with soil to create a mound or berm.
+Hugelkultur is an in-place composting and soil-building method that uses buried woody material — such as logs, branches, and brush — as the foundation of a raised garden bed, layered with smaller organic materials (leaves, grass clippings, manure, compost) and covered with soil to create a mound or berm.

 In-Ground